 Lifeline Program Administrators are responsible for determining whether proposals meet the minimum Lifeline Program eligibility criteria (whether eligible fiscal agents are identified, and whether projects meet fund source eligibility requirements) and assigning appropriate fund sources to each project.

 Lifeline Program Administrators will evaluate all eligible proposals.
-Each county will appoint a local review team of CMA staff, a local representative from MTC’s Minority Citizens Advisory Committee (if available), as well as representatives of local stakeholders, such as, transit operators or other transportation providers, community-based organizations, social service agencies, and local jurisdictions, to score and select projects.
-Project evaluations will be based on the rating criteria described on the next page.
+Project evaluations and selection will be based on the criteria described below.
 Efforts will be made to avoid a conflict of interest, or the appearance of a conflict of interest, in selecting projects.

 Additional criteria may be added to a county program but should not replace or supplant the regional criteria.
 MTC staff will review the proposed county program criteria to ensure consistency and to facilitate coordination among county programs.